Stax

 No single formula is universally accurate.
 All four formulas (Devine, Robinson, Miller, Hamwi) were developed for clinical drug dosing, not fitness goals.
 The BMI-based range (18.5–24.9) is generally more appropriate for general health assessment.

-Each formula was derived from different study populations and time periods.
+Each formula w from different study populations and time periods.
 The differences are usually small (2–5 kg) and represent the natural variation in ideal weight estimates across research studies.

 What is the BMI healthy weight range?